threedi/dflowfm2threedi/README.md

 **NOTE:** Schematisation Editor 1.16 contains a bug in the vector data importer.
 The length field is ignored, and instead the fallback value is always used.
 A dev version in which this bug has been fixed is available **
 **NOTE:** Schematisation Editor 1.16 contains a bug in the vector data importer.
 The FIDs for newly generated cross-section locations are not unique, and can therefore not be committed.
 A dev version in which this bug has been fixed is available **

+### Bridges

+Bridges are imported as orifices.
+The crest type depends on the length:
+- < 5m: short crested orifice.
+Energy losses due to friction under the bridge are negligible; the weir formula that is used is fast, stable, and accurate.
+- \> 5 - 25 m: broad crested orifice.
+Energy losses due to friction under the bridge are not negligible; the weir formula that is used is fast, stable, and accurate and includes frictional losses.

+Do the following:
+- Add the layer ``dhydro_bridge`` to the project
+- In the 3Di Schematisation Editor toolbar, click "Import schematisation objects" > Orifices
+- As Source culvert layer, choose ``dhydro_bridge``
+- Load template > ``bridge.json``
+- Check the import settings so you understand what is going on.
+If you spot any mistakes, update the configuration json and commit the changes to GitHub.
+- Run

 ### Orifices